Information Theoretic Data Injection Attacks with Sparsity Constraints: Introduction

 \section{Introduction}

-State estimation enables efficient, scalable, and secure operation of power systems \cite{GJ_PSanalysis_1994}.
-Monitoring and control processes are supported by Supervisory Control and Data Acquisition (SCADA) systems and more recently by advanced communication systems that acquire and transmit observations to a state estimator \cite{AA_PSstateestimation_04}.
-This cyber layer exposes the system to malicious attacks \cite{Scada_book} that exploit the vulnerabilities of the sensing and communication infrastructure solutions.
-One of the main threats faced by modern power systems are data injection attacks (DIAs) \cite{LY_TISSEC_11} which alter the state estimate of the operator by compromising the system observations.
-A large body of literature is concerned with the case in which attack detection is performed by a residual test \cite{VO_SGC_22} under the assumption that state estimation is deterministic.
-In that setting, constructing DIAs that require access to a small set of observations yield sparse optimization procedures and the attack construction boils down to solving optimization problems with sparsity constraints \cite{KP_TSG_11}.
-Therein, it is shown that the operator can secure a small fraction of observations to make the attack construction significantly harder.
-This problem has been studied extensively in the literature in both centralized and decentralized scenarios \cite{TA_SGC_11}, \cite{CKKPT_SPM_12}, \cite{MO_JSAC_13}, \cite{EPP_gsip_14}.
+State estimation enables efficient, scalable, and secure operation of power systems.
+This is in part thanks to monitoring and control processes that are supported by Supervisory Control and Data Acquisition (SCADA) systems and more recently by advanced communication systems that acquire and transmit observations to a state estimator~\cite{AA_PSstateestimation_04}.
+This cyber layer exposes the system to malicious attacks that exploit the vulnerabilities of the sensing and communication infrastructure.
+One of the main threats faced by modern power systems are data injection attacks (DIAs)~\cite{LY_TISSEC_11} {that} alter the state estimate of the operator by compromising the system observations.
+A large body of literature is concerned with the case in which attack detection is performed by a residual test~\cite{VO_SGC_22} under the assumption that state estimation is deterministic.
+In this setting, constructing DIAs that require access to a small set of observations {yields} optimization problems with sparsity constraints, which are often difficult to solve.
+In~\cite{KP_TSG_11}, it is shown that the operator can secure a small fraction of observations to make the attack construction significantly harder.
+This problem has been studied extensively in the literature in both centralized and decentralized scenarios~\cite{TA_SGC_11},~ \cite{CKKPT_SPM_12},~\cite{MO_JSAC_13},~\cite{EPP_gsip_14}.